UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm.md

 ### More memory

-If you need extra memory, 128 GB is available in common nodes, you can allocate larger nodes.
+If you need extra memory (128 GB is available in common nodes) you can allocate larger nodes.
 The number and sizes differ among the clusters.

-Table below shows the configurations.
+Table below shows the configurations and flags to use.

 RAM|Rackham|Snowy|Bianca
 -|-|-|-